Queeno11/Data-Portal-Brief-Generator/HC_1page_design.knit.md

 \vspace{-0.75mm}

-* **Neonatal mortality rate.** The neonatal mortality rate is **31** per 1,000 live births (2022), compared to 33 in 2017.
+* **Neonatal mortality rate.** The neonatal mortality rate is **5** per 1,000 live births (2022).
+This remains unchanged since 2017.
+The indicator is lower than the regional average.
+* **Participation rate in organized learning.** In 2021, **63%** of children one year younger than the official primary school entry age participated in an organized learning program, compared to 86% in 2016.
+The indicator is above the regional average.
+* **DTP vaccination rate, third dose.** In 2023, **99%** of infants received the third dose of the diphtheria, tetanus and pertussis vaccine.
+This remains unchanged since 2018.
 The indicator is higher than the regional average.
-* **Participation rate in organized learning.** In 2020, **47%** of children who were one year younger than the official primary school entry age participated in an organized learning program, compared to 37% in 2015.
-The indicator is below the regional average.
-* **Minimum meal frequency.** The share of children ages 6-23 months who regularly consume an age-appropriate meal is **22%** (2018), compared to 24% in 2016.
-The indicator is lower than the regional average.

 \vspace{-6.5mm}